Hazard Management Plan

 The goal of the local emergency management program is to save lives, prevent property damage, and minimize damage to the environment.
 As Newaygo County is vulnerable to a wide range of natural, technological, and human-related hazards, one of the first steps of building an effective emergency management program is to develop an understanding of those threats.
 This can be accomplished through the development of a Hazard Analysis.
 Once complete, a Mitigation Plan can be developed to identify the community’s long-term strategy to reduce disaster damages to lives, property, and the economy from future disasters.

-Purpose of Hazard Mitigation
+Benefits of a Hazard Mitigation Plan

 Hazard Mitigation Assistance